qarmin/czkawka/README.md

 ![com github qarmin czkawka](https://user-images.githubusercontent.com/41945903/102616149-66490400-4137-11eb-9cd6-813b2b070834.png)

-**Czkawka** is a simple, fast, written in Rust and easy to use app to remove unnecessary files from your computer.
+**Czkawka** is written in Rust, simple, fast and easy to use app to remove unnecessary files from your computer.

 ## Features
 - Written in memory safe Rust
 - Amazingly fast - due using more or less advanced algorithms and multithreading support
 - Free, Open Source without ads
-- CLI frontend, very fast and powerful with rich help
+- CLI frontend, very fast to automate tasks
 - GUI GTK frontend - uses modern GTK 3 and looks similar to FSlint
 - Light/Dark theme match the appearance of the system(Linux only)
 - Saving results to a file - allows reading entries found by the tool easily
 - Rich search option - allows setting absolute included and excluded directories, set of allowed file extensions or excluded items with * wildcard
-- Clean Glade file in which UI can be easily modernized
+- Image previews to get quick view at the compared photos
 - Multiple tools to use:
   - Duplicates - Finds duplicates basing on size(fast), hash(accurate), first 1MB of hash(moderate)
   - Empty Folders - Finds empty folders with the help of advanced algorithm